 Spin Bikes or Indoor Trainers

-If you are considering buying a spin bike for your home gym, you may be wondering which bike is the best option.
+If you are considering buying an indoor cycle bike for your home gym, you may be wondering which bike is the best option.
 The variety of options and prices may seem limitless.
-The best spin bikes have highly adjustable parts and are strong enough to endure wear and tear.
+The best indoor cycle bikes have highly adjustable parts and are strong enough to endure wear and tear.

-Spinning does require a financial investment and depending on your budget, bike prices start at about $199 for a low end home unit and run the gamut up to around $1700 for a top of the line commercial unit.
-In addition you may want to consider purchasing a good pair of cycle shoes as well as a gel seat for your bike.
+Spinning and indoor cycling does require a financial investment and depending on your budget, bike prices start at about $199 for a low-end home unit and run the gamut up to around $1700 for a top of the line commercial unit.
+In addition, you may want to consider purchasing a good pair of cycle shoes as well as a gel seat for your bike.

 We have used Star Trac V-Bikes at our health club for the last five years and have nothing but good things to say about these bikes, but at over $1000 each, V- bikes may understandably be too pricey for many people.
 The good news is you really don’t need a commercial quality bike for your home and much cheaper alternatives are available.
 Fortunately for customers, some of the top rated bikes for home use are also among the most practical and economical.
 Our discussion forums are a great place to get consumer reviews on almost any fitness product, including Spin bikes.
-Here is a list of just some of the websites/spin bikes that have been recommended by our forum members.
+Here is a list of just some of the websites that sell Spin and indoor cycle bikes that have been recommended by our forum members.